Finishing up the story of David, King of Israel and Judah - We left off with things going pretty well for David as he repeatedly defeats his enemies.

 *Years ago I came up with my own definition of spirituality, which resonated for some people I tried it out on.
 I still like it, though I’ve tinkered with the original - Spirituality is a pleasant feeling of connection to the universe that some people identify with one or more supernatural beings.

 I may sound all judgy in the above rendition of the Bible.
-I am from our 21st century perspective, of course.
+I have a 21st century perspective, of course.
 But, I’m really not picking on the Jews at all.
 Find a group at that period of time, or for thousands of years, that didn’t behave in a similar barbaric way, at least to our eyes, and survived for long when they came in contact with other fierce people.
 If you do find one, good chances you are relying on their own legends and not the truth.
 There are snippets in the Bible and the Jewish culture that has come down to us which are far superior to other cultures, but it was a culture in its infancy compared to what we know today.
 No one should base their ethics upon the behavior of Biblical characters because often they were examples of human failures, frailty, cruelty and sin.
 Humanity, like a single human, had to start somewhere.
+It's like carving a jack-o-lantern.
+It's beautiful when you finish, but every carve out the inside of a pumpkin?
+Ycccccch.

 We know from watching tv and reading the news that life can still be filled with horrors of Biblical proportions and there are people who wish to still live with laws and mores like those of earlier centuries, butchering or enslaving others.
 As we know from recent events there are people in America with full access to our diversity, enlightenment ideas and technology, who murder and destroy with no clear rationale and many more who would if they could.
 But, overall, not so much either, and when I leave my home to go get a sandwich, there is never a thought in my mind that someone is coming to kill me.
 It is not for nothing I like to say to people almost every day – We are not only the luckiest people in the world – we are the luckiest people in the history of the world.
 Some days it is harder to believe than in others, but nevertheless, I still think it is true.